You're Still In Charge.

 Confident-sounding output is not accurate output.
 AI can generate plausible-sounding facts, citations, and explanations that are simply incorrect.

-Before you use AI output for anything that matters — check it.
+Before you use AI output for anything that matters, check it.
 Cross-reference sources, apply your own knowledge, and take responsibility for what you submit or share.
 That's your job, not AI's.

 The Golden Rule

-If you wouldn't stake your grade or your reputation on it without checking, don't use it without checking.
+"If you wouldn't stake your grade or your reputation on it without checking, don't use it without checking."

-Follow Company Rules First
+Follow School Rules First

-At Work
+At SCHOOL

 Ask Before You Act